Testing to Prevent Colon Cancer: Results from a Rural Community Intervention

 Examines the use of a discrete choice experiment (DCE) to

-learn about how vulnerable individuals, with public
+learn about how individuals with public or no insurance and

-value different aspects of colorectal cancer (CRC)
+of colorectal cancer (CRC) screenings.
+Includes statistics

-as race/ethnicity, education, income, employment,
+on DCE participants, such as education, income, employment,

 insurance, assistance needed with written materials, and